nicewsyly/ECO/ReadMe.md

 Supplementary：

-Currently caffe-windows of ECO is CPU version, the GPU version will be updated as soon as possible

 The name of variables , functions of the classes are according to ECO matlab version.
 During debugging code, also you can reference to ECO Matlab version.

 Vgg model is available at https://pan.baidu.com/s/1skVkPLN.
 After downloading, the path of the VGG folder in the main.cpp on the line 59,60,61 shall be modified.